 Lastly, OEMs want valves that are compact and energy-efficient.
 Power and space are limited in portable ventilators.
 Emergency ventilators need to be light and easy to maneuver.
 When a hospital loses power, ventilators continue to operate on emergency power and batteries, so any power reductions in the ventilator’s design are desirable.

 The valve that is meeting all these demands is Parker’s new LM-Pro (Linear Motor Proportional Valve) — an innovative miniature proportional valve that is separating Parker from the competition.
 The LM-Pro introduces unparalleled flow control capabilities to meet OEM needs.
-Featuring a linear controllable flow range from 0.5 to 540 slpm for precise flow control, the LM-Pro ensures the accurate and safe delivery of precise gas flow to patients, from neonates to adults.
+Featuring a linear controllable flow range up to 540 slpm for precise flow control, the LM-Pro ensures the accurate and safe delivery of precise gas flow to patients, from neonates to adults.
 Additionally, this valve offers a pressure capability up to 100PSI (6.9 Bar), and typical power consumption of fewer than 2 watts.
 It has been tested to well over 100 million cycles.
 With all these advancements, the LM-Pro is still easily face-mounted/ported into ventilator systems and can be configured with an optional inlet filter to prevent debris from dirty system connections from entering the valve.
 Parker’s LM-Pro is the only valve that’s meeting OEM demands to make the one-size-fits-all valve solution to achieve the next level of ventilator technology.

 The LM-Pro is lightweight at 36.6 grams (1.29 oz) and sized for all OEM applications.
 Read more technical specifications of this product here.